walterpg/google-drive-sync/docs/install/upgrade1.md

 description: Upgrade to Built-in Authorization Credentials
 ---

-You are probably only interested in this page if KeePass displayed this message:
+KeePass displays the message below (only once) the first time the plugin detects that a database is configured to use one of the legacy authorization methods.
+The check occurs when you use or configure the plugin.

 {:refdef: style="text-align: center;"}
 ![The Upload Command](../assets/img/upgrade1.png)
 {: refdef}

-If you have *not* seen this message, it's all good; continue using the plugin with the assurance that you are up-to-date.
+If you do *not* encounter this message, it's all good; continue using the plugin with the assurance that you are up-to-date.

 *KeePass Google Sync 3.0* served us well for many years, but it didn't